SaaS Economics

 A single blended gross-margin number can hide more than it reveals.
 Mix is the variable that makes one company’s 70% mean something different from another’s.

 Services revenue is the most common distortion.
-Professional services, implementation, and support typically carry far lower margin than software.
-A company leaning on services to drive adoption will show a depressed blended margin that says little about the software economics underneath.
+Professional services, implementation, and support typically carry far lower margin than software, so a company leaning on services to drive adoption shows a depressed blended margin that says little about the software economics underneath.

 Cloud infrastructure cost is the second.
 A usage-priced platform’s COGS scales with customer activity, so its margin reflects how much compute sits between revenue and the customer.
 That is precisely the Adobe-versus-Snowflake gap: one barely touches infrastructure per marginal customer, the other rides on it.

 Geographic and customer mix is the third.
-Different regions, contract sizes, and discount structures move the blended figure independent of any change in the underlying product.
-The same dynamic that lets infrastructure providers price their compute also reshapes who captures the margin across the stack, mapped in The AI Infrastructure Market Map.
+Regions, contract sizes, and discount structures move the blended figure independent of any product change.
+The same dynamic that lets infrastructure providers price their compute also reshapes who captures the margin across the stack, mapped in the AI infrastructure market map.

 Methodology: how to read a margin gap